 5. Hope in Christ grows by finding freedom in God’s forgiveness.
 Guilt (over our own wrongs) and grudge holding (over others’ wrongs against us) sap our spiritual strength and stamina.
 No wonder Jesus commands us to pray every day, “Forgive us our sins, for we also forgive everyone who sins against us.”9 A clean slate and a clear conscience with the Lord and others allows His spiritual sunshine, moisture, and nutrients to nourish our hope in Him.
 When we forget about getting back or getting even, we resemble our Heavenly Father, proving ourselves to be His true children.
 We show that we are recipients of His peace and inheritors of His eternal blessings.
 But if we are vengeful and unforgiving, maybe we have never really experienced the Lord’s saving grace and mercy ourselves.
 Please think about that.

 Closing Thoughts.
-Try one to practice one of these items each day.
+Try one to practice one or more of these items each day.
 They can help you make progress in hopefulness.
-The Bible is an optimistic book; it has a happy ending with Jesus and His people triumphing over evil.
+The Bible is an optimistic book.
+It has a happy ending with Jesus and His people triumphing over evil.
 All pains and problems will be purged forever when the Lord returns.
 For those who cling to Christ, Heaven awaits us.
 And Heaven’s hope now casts its warm glow over our present lives, making even our worst days bearable.
 Praise the Lord!